mkbouaziz/OrientR/README.md

 # OrientR

 OrientR is a REST API wrapper for OrientDB.
-It allows you to run queries on OrientDB over its REST interface.

 ## Contents